 These items, while not always necessary, are helpful to have on hand:

-o A four-ounce bottle of white glue
+Four-ounce bottle of white glue

 Access to a printer